ebellocchia/telegram_payment_bot/README.md

 - He has no Telegram username
 - His Telegram username or user ID is not found in the payments data
 - His payment is expired

+If *payment_check_dup_email* is set to true:
+- If multiple rows have the same email address, only the first row will be loaded and all the others will be skipped (therefore, those users won't be considered as valid payments)
+- Rows with duplicated email address will be shown by the */paybot_check_data* command

 ## Payment Check Task